 In Mexico, Children’s Day, also known as ‘El Dia del Niño’ is marked on the 30th of April.
 Schools, parks and other organizations arrange a variety of special events for the children of Mexico.
 Classes in schools are replaced by large parties with food, games and fun rides.
 Traditional and common games like ‘Pin the Tail on the Donkey’ are played by the children.
 Flying banners, piñatas, live music and puppet shows are some common sights in their local fiestas.
 On this day, Mexican children follow a common culture of singing a song while rolling a molinillo (a traditional Mexican wooden whisk) between their palms in a chocolate drink, before enjoying it at breakfast.

 On the second Saturday of January each year, National Children’s Day is observed in Thailand.
 Children are considered to be the most valuable resource of the nation and this annual celebration serves to stimulate children to be aware of their importance and responsibility towards the society.
 On this special day, Thai children are allowed free entrances on buses, to entertainment parks, zoos, government offices such as the Government House, as well as to the Army, Navy and Air Force bases.
-Children are also granted permission by the Royal Thai Air Force to explore the aircrafts.
+Children are also granted permission by the Royal Thai Air Force to explore the aircraft.

 In Turkey, National Sovereignty and Children’s Day is celebrated on April 23 each year.
 Children take seats in the Turkish Parliament and symbolically govern the country for a day.
 They elect a President who will address the nation on television and for the rest of the day, children’s festival takes place all across the country.
 Children from all over the world are invited to participate and perform in their traditional dresses and dances for the various festivals as a way to encourage cultural exchange for all children.